Foot, Ankle & Heel

-It is important to get thoroughly assessed to ensure an accurate diagnosis and subsequent treatment.
+It is important to get thoroughly assessed by a Physio o ensure an accurate diagnosis and subsequent treatment.
 Heel pain can also be caused by a pinched nerve in your lower back eg sciatica.
 The detailed diagnosis needs to be done by an experienced physiotherapist.

 Most Ankle, Foot and Heel pains can be successfully treated via: